The Markkula Center for Applied Ethics explores ethical issues in engineering.

 Focusing on ethical issues confronting professionals, the Center offers materials to help engineers identify and respond to dilemmas they face.
 Offering case studies, curriculum, and commentary for engineering students, educators, and practitioners.

-Developed and managed responsibility, generative AI can be used to expand our creative capabilities and push the boundaries of what is possible.
+Developed and managed responsibly, generative AI can be used to expand our creative capabilities and push the boundaries of what is possible.

 Santa Clara team identifies male “brilliance bias” in world's top AI robowriter.
 Next step: Solving the problem.